 - If bonuses are necessary for directors to do an honest day’s work, then they should be based on improved benefits for members not on profits.

-- The exact detail of the criteria on which directors’ bonuses are based and performances against such criteria should be published for all members to see.
+- The exact detail of the criteria on which each directors’ bonus is based and performances against such criteria should be published for all members to see.

 - Availability of the Full Annual Report and Accounts should be properly publicised for all members to see and should be readily available on request.

 - AGM minutes should be complete (including the Q & A period) and available for all members so see.